Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Method

+Under standard assumptions, such as the twice-differentiability and strong convexity of the loss function $\mathcal{L}_{\text{tr}}$, the influence function can be derived via the chain rule of the derivatives~\citep{DBLP:conf/icml/KohL17}.
 However, the DPO loss does not effectively align with downstream task performance.
 Our experiments reveal a weak correlation (less than 0.2) between the DPO loss and performance metrics $\mathcal{F}$ such as F1-score or Accuracy on the validation set.
-This observation is consistent with findings reported in~\citet{DBLP:journals/corr/abs-2406-02900, DBLP:journals/corr/abs-2410-11677}.
+This observation is consistent with findings reported in~\citep{DBLP:journals/corr/abs-2406-02900, DBLP:journals/corr/abs-2410-11677}.
 This indicates that we must redefine the influence score using the changes of non-differentiable performance metrics on the validation set.